-Team Name: Club/Academy; rents/guardians onic or completed COVID 1 9 pandemic.
-This information will ent is being collect be kept in a safe a is required for col nd secure location n and will ove team and Clu this record after : not use this infor mation for any o ther purpo se and wil Under P you. rivacy Regulation gs you have a rig ht to access and correct any infor mation we hold about Date Full Name Address Email Phone Time in Time out
+Team N ame: Club/Acaden ıy; rents/guardians onic or completed COVID 1 9 pandemic.
+This information will ent is being collect be kept in a safe a is required for col nd secure location n and will The Abo ove team and Clu this record after : ıb/Academy will six weeks. not use this infor mation for any o ther purpo se and wil Under P you. rivacy Regulation gs you have a rig ht to access and correct any infor mation we hold about Date Full Name Address Email Phone Time in Time out